gumdropsteve/fraud_detection_case_study/README.md

   - This resulted in a log loss of 0.33
 - Our model  achieved a log loss of 0.06

-- Predicted chance of fraud
+- Predicted chance of fraud Thresholds
   - Low: up to 0.5%
   - Med: 0.5% to 70%
   - High: x > 70%